Edge Computing Security: Challenges, Best Practices, and How to Protect Distributed Environments

 Core Security Principles for Distributed Edge Environments

-1. Secure Edge Host Identification & Local Protection
+1. Secure Edge Host Identification and Local Protection

 Edge sites and hosts must be equipped with secure identification mechanisms and local protection measures.
 For instance, if a device is stolen, its data should remain inaccessible.
 Automatic management of firewall rules is crucial to protect edge hosts from network attacks.